 - Estimated budget (fare/accommodation/subsistence).

 The period of the visit is generally expected to be at least two weeks and could be much longer (depending on costs for fare, accommodation and subsistence, and whether there is any contribution to these from other sources), but there are no absolute rules: all proposals will be considered.

 Applications should be submitted as pdf-files by e-mail to the Postgraduate Research Programmes Officer.
-The deadline for submitting applications this year is Friday 18th November 2016.
+The most recent deadline for submitting applications was Friday 1st December 2017.
 Applications are considered by a panel consisting of the Director of Research, the Director of Postgraduate Research Studies and the Deputy Director of PGR Studies.
 The decision is announced within two weeks following the deadline.